I never liked Shepherd’s Pie growing up.

-I never liked shepherd’s pie growing up.
-But Bart kept mentioning how much he liked it and one time, in a fit of insanity, I decided to make it.
+But in our early years of marriage, Bart kept mentioning how much he liked Shepherd’s Pie and one time, in a fit of insanity, I decided to make it after seeing a recipe for it in one of my beloved Everyday Food magazines.

 - 1 onion finely chopped